rilldata/rill/web-auth/README.md

 # Login and Sign up page template

 This folder contains the log in and sign up which is used for Rill Cloud and Rill Enterprise.
 It's implemented with TypeScript and [SvelteKit](https://kit.svelte.dev).
+Rollup is used for bundling the template.

 ## Running in development